RestPoll/RestPoLLggtheme/README.md

 ### Fonts

-This version now use `showtext` package to handle text families and hopefully this will solve some of the font issues.
+This version use `showtext` package to handle text families and hopefully this will solve some of the font issues.

 ### Logos